RickGove/React-Carousel/README.md

  A simple react carousel built as a test task for ScandiWeb

 # Navigation
- You can naviagte from slide to slide by clicking the arrows, Swiping on a mobile screen
+ You can naviagte from slide to slide by
+ - clicking the arrows,
+ - swiping on a mobile screen,
- Swiping with two fingers on a touchpad (like a MacBook pro) Fly to a certain slide by clicking its corresponding dot
+ - swiping with two fingers on a touchpad (like a MacBook pro)
+ - fly to a certain slide by clicking its corresponding dot

 # Use
  Download or clone the repo